atb00ker/openwisp-utils/README.rst

     pip install -r requirements-test.txt

-Set up the pre-push hook to run tests automatically:
+Set up the pre-push hook to run tests and QA checks automatically right before the git push action, so that if anything fails the push operation will be aborted:

 .. code-block:: shell